Dec. 7, 2016 Update Why not turn holiday gifting into a media literacy opportunity?

 NAMLE (National Assoc of Media Literacy Educators) has a roundup of resources to get you started, like Frank Baker’s links to using holiday toy commercials to instill critical thinking skills or his MiddleWeb checklist deconstructing toy ads so teens can not only understand how they work, but help younger siblings make sense of it all.
 Make a family fun game out of it!

 Frank’s piece below “Here Come the Toy Ads!” offers a great lens to view any and all purchases, and this post on digital literacy by Marti Weston “After Buying a Device and Before Giving it To Kids” is must read media too!
 Enjoy!

-Now back to the original roundup with Frank Baker’s critical inquiry…If we all choose to support media and marketing messages with positive worldviews instead of defaulting to ‘what’s out there’ we could call for a massive mindshift to start chiseling away toward change.
+Nov.
+15, 2012 This season, if we all choose to support media and marketing messages with positive worldviews instead of defaulting to ‘what’s out there’ we could call for a massive mindshift to start chiseling away toward change.

-Original Post Nov.
-15, 2012 The thorny marketing response “If it didn’t sell, we wouldn’t produce it” is piercing my side this week as lists bombard my inbox with holiday hype-fests for kids’ products that I wish weren’t even in the marketplace much less being purchased.
+The thorny marketing response “If it didn’t sell, we wouldn’t produce it” is piercing my side this week as lists bombard my inbox with holiday hype-fests for kids’ products that I wish weren’t even in the marketplace much less being purchased.